rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 3. Click **Generate Codes**.

-4. Manually copy the recovery codes to a file, or click **save your codes** to generate a text file with the codes.
+4. Manually copy the recovery codes to a file or click **Save Your Codes** to generate a text file with the codes.

 **To remove multi-factor authentication**